datagems-eosc/ap-management/docs/docs/index.md

-# DataGEMS MoMa Management Api
+# DataGEMS AP Management Api

 This is the documentation site for the DataGEMS Analytical Pattern (AP) Management Api.
 The service is part of the wider [DataGEMS](https://datagems.eu/) platform.
 This is part of the overall [platform documentation](https://datagems-eosc.github.io/).